leuas/Vrdndi/README.md

 Vrdndi (Verdandi) is a full stack recommendation system that process your media data (Youtube currently) to provide personal feed base on what you did previously in your computer (i.e dynamicly change the feed base on time and previous app history)

+The original goal of this project is not to increase your watching time in your feed like other recommendation system.
+It's the opposite, minimize your watch time, increase your productivity and keep your interest still (so it won't be a very boring feed you don't want to come back tommorrow)

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=flat&logo=PyTorch&logoColor=white)
 ![Streamlit](https://img.shields.io/badge/Streamlit-FF4B4B?style=flat&logo=Streamlit&logoColor=white)